colehendo/infrastructure/README.md

 # infrastructure-examples
-This repository is used to house basic examples of provisioning and deprovisioning basic infrastructure as references for future use.
+This repository is used to house basic examples of provisioning and deprovisioning infrastructure components as references for future use.